 - Loss of coordination

 In rare or severe situations, a suboxone overdose can cause extreme symptoms such as respiratory depression, which is when your breathing is restricted or stopped.
-Respiratory depression can cause coma, brain damage or death.
+Respiratory depression can cause coma, brain damage, or death.

 Suboxone is an opioid medication that can be potentially addictive, but the likelihood is much lower than the risk of becoming addicted to other opioids.
-It is less likely to cause you to experience cravings because it is not as intensely sedative than other drugs.
+It is less likely to cause you to experience cravings because it is not as intensely sedative as other drugs.
 The opioid ingredient, buprenorphine can cause moderate withdrawal symptoms such as muscle pain, nausea, and headaches.

 Usually, your doctor will gradually reduce the amount of suboxone from your system to get you off the medication while you are going through your addiction treatment and recovery.
 In addition to this, buprenorphine has what is called a “ceiling effect” and it eventually levels out its potency, despite the increase in the dose you are taking.